louisvillemetro-innovation/Dockless-Open-Data/README.md

 ### 2) Binning

 The first thing we do is simply truncate the latitude and longitude to 3 decimal places, which clearly bins the starting and ending locations into a grid that is about 100 meters tall and 80 meters wide at this location (Louisville) on the planet.
-This effectively creates a spatial histogram of rectangular tessellation across the city -- instead of displaying this as points, you could show the data as a weighted rectangles.
+This effectively creates a spatial histogram of rectangular tessellation across the city -- instead of displaying this as points, you could show the data as weighted rectangles.

 ![Binning](https://raw.githubusercontent.com/louisvillemetro-innovation/dockless-open-data/images/images/bin-downtown.jpg)

 ### 3) Fuzzing More

-Next we run those binned locations through a k-anonymity generalization function.
+Next, we run those binned locations through a k-anonymity generalization function.
 If there are 4 or less origin/destination pairs to/from the same location then we move both the start and end points further.
 In the Louisville data, this is about one third of all the trips.
 We randomly move the locations in a 800 meters radius, which is up to 5 binning locations away in any direction.

 ![Fuzzing](https://raw.githubusercontent.com/louisvillemetro-innovation/dockless-open-data/images/images/final-downtown.jpg)